Director and Consultant in Reproductive Medicine at King’s Fertility

 Dr Ippokratis Sarris is a Consultant in Reproductive Medicine and the Director of King’s Fertility, an Honorary Senior Clinical Lecturer at King’s College London and an Honorary Consultant at King’s College Hospital.
 He is also the HFEA Person Responsible for the unit.
 As such, he oversees the centre’s clinical, research, educational and regulatory activities.

 Dr Sarris graduated from Trinity College, Cambridge in 1999 after which he completed his medical degree at Oxford’s Magdalen College.
-Moving to London, he became a member of the Royal College of Obstetricians and Gynaecologists and joined the Oxford Maternal Perinatal Health Institute as a clinical research fellow.
+Moving to London, he became a member of the Royal College of Obstetricians and Gynaecologists and joined the Oxford Maternal Perinatal Health Institute as a clinical research Fellow.
 Through this he was awarded his Doctorate.
+Dr Sarris was elevated to Fellow of the Royal College of Obstetricians and Gynaecologists at the end of 2021.

 Dr Sarris completed his specialty training at several London teaching hospitals and subsequently moved to Newcastle to complete his subspecialty training in reproductive medicine and surgery, leading to his dual accreditation with the General Medical Council.
 Following this period, he returned to London to work as a fertility consultant.